fbpx

 Where To Find Signpost Rubs

-Signposts are not as common in areas that are more developed, these rubs are much more common in big woods settings.
+Signposts are not as common in more developed areas, these rubs are much more common in big woods settings.

 What’s unique about green and black ash trees is that are only found in wetlands.
 Black ash only grows in very wet swampy areas, green ash grows in slightly dryer parts of wetlands when compared to black ash.
 But it will still be found in and around wetlands.